unokits/staruml-sqlserver/README.md

+# Initial Upload of staruml-sqlserver

+THIS REPOSITORY SHOULD BE CONSIDERED ALPHA CODE.
+I have been able to create a data model and generate code that generated tables, columns, indexes and foreign-key constraints FOR ONE CASE OR EXAMPLE.

+Please contact me with any issues or suggestions you come across.

+This repository is based on https://github.com/adrianandrei-ca/staruml-postgresql by adrianandrei-ca. Thanks for the inspiration.

 # SQLServer DDL Extension for StarUML 3

 This extension for [StarUML](http://staruml.io) support to generate DDL (Data Definition Language) from Microsoft SQL Server.
 Install this extension from Extension Manager of StarUML.